Why DMARC should top your MSP roadmap in 2025

 1. Discovery: Publish a DMARC record in monitor-only (p=none) mode so every service sending mail on the client’s behalf appears in XML reports and no legitimate traffic is blocked.

-2. Alignment: Configure each authorised sender to pass both SPF and DKIM, ensuring all genuine messages clear the two underlying checks before policy tightens.
+2. Alignment: Configure each authorized sender to pass both SPF and DKIM, ensuring all genuine messages clear the two underlying checks before policy tightens.

 3. Automation: Use a multi-tenant platform that hosts DKIM keys, keeps SPF includes tidy and alerts you the moment configuration drift or a new sending source appears.